 CASE STUDY: SLIM WIRELESS TORQUE SENSOR

 The Canadian company supplying drivetrains and electronics for the bike industry was looking for a wireless torque sensor that would be super slim to fit into their mid-drive gearbox/motor unit.
-Their high-end powertrain solution is designed in a quite unique way to optimize the weight/performance ratio in a very compact unit featuring electronic automatic shifting.
+Their high-end powertrain solution has a quite unique design in order to optimize the weight/performance ratio in a very compact unit featuring electronic automatic shifting.

 As a high-end solution, having a responsive torque sensor was a must.
-The automatic shifting further requires the controller to know exactly when to shift gears when the torque is at a minimum.
-Challenge number one for the wireless torque sensor was the very slim profile torque sensor needed.
-Only about 6 mm of space was available between the outer wall of the gearbox and the first inner gear wheel.
+The automatic shifting requires the controller to know exactly when to shift gears when the torque is at a minimum.
+Challenge number one was the need for a very slim profile torque sensor.
+Only about 6 mm of space was available between the outer wall of the gearbox and the inner gear wheel.

 SOLUTION: CUSTOMIZED TO 5.1MM WIDTH

-After the exchange of a 3D model describing the area, a set of PCBs, one stationary and one rotating were designed to fit into the slim area.
-Optimal interfaces and cable routing were defined based on the power input system requirements.
-In total, about 6 mm space was available in width.
+After the exchange of a 3D model describing the slim area, we designed a set of PCBs to fit it.
+One stationary and one rotating.
+We defined optimal interfaces and cable routing based on the power input system requirements.
+In total, about 6 mm of space was available in width.
 Air gap requirements were from 0.5 mm to 1.6 mm.

-The wireless ROTOR was designed to receive power and transmit torque in a digital format through an inductive mechanism to the STATOR.
-The STATOR connects to the system power supply and interfaces through a simple serial interface to this specific type of bike controller.
+The wireless ROTOR receives power and transmits torque in a digital format through an inductive mechanism to the STATOR.
+The STATOR connects to the system power supply and interfaces through a simple serial interface to the bike controller.

 CONCLUSION: WIDTH OPTIMIZED SOLUTION

-After a short period of working in close collaboration, together we found the best strain gauge-based solution with low power consumption in a compact design for this specific application.
+In close collaboration, we found the best strain gauge-based solution with low power consumption in a compact design.
 The Canadian company can now deliver highly reliable, optimized drive units with the gearbox to different customers and contribute to the improvement of convenient high-end e-bikes.

 If you want to understand why we have selected a wireless torque sensor based on strain gauges as the best solution for this customer, please see the full e-bike torque sensor technology comparison.